SAM121001 - Returns: individuals returns: introduction

 • Capture of the return information and post capture checks

-Note: Further information regarding the SA200 and the ADC process is available at subject ‘Short Tax Returns’ (SAM121100), and also in section ‘Returns Processed At HMRC Netherton’ (SAM127000 onwards).
+• Note: Further information regarding the SA200 and the RDC process is available at subject ‘Short Tax Returns’ (SAM121100), and also in section ‘Returns Processed at EDM scanning unit in Wolverhampton’ (SAM127000 onwards).

 The return must be